Definitions of terms used in Organic Chemistry

 The free energy (delta G) in a system as calculated from the relevant enthalphy (H) and entropy (S) factors.

-Hofmann selectivity
+Hofmann Selectivity

 The preference for a less-substituted alkene to be formed when options are possible; often due to steric factors.

-Hybrid orbital
+Hybrid Orbital

 Mixed orbital models used to explain the shapes of atoms within molecules; limited to sp3, sp2, sp for C, N, O.